dod-ccpo/scriptz/README.md

 ## Requirements

 - **Python 3.6**
-- **Pip**
 - **Pipenv**

 **Note:** None of these script fragments are designed to be run by themselves.
 They should be sourced by the relevant bash script in an application's /script directory.

 #### Ubuntu 18.04 Instructions